Order Picker License Training

 When people discuss forklift jobs, order pickers probably aren’t the first people that come to mind.
 Yet this type of profession is one of the most common careers in the forklift industry.
 What are the main functions of an order picker, and what type of training is required to do this job?

-Order Pickers – Job Description, Working Conditions, and More
+What Does an Order Picker Do? – Order Picker Job Description, Working Conditions & More

+Since order pickers drive an order picker lifts (industrial powered trucks), they have to complete order picker training and obtain an order pick license to work in the United States.
+Given their job description and different types of conditions to deal with, order pickers need to be OSHA compliant with their training.
 The types of conditions that order pickers work in are as varied as the different types of warehouses or distribution centers.
-Some order pickers are in a climate-controlled environment, while others work in sub-freezing temperatures; frozen food distribution warehouses keep the temperature well below 0 degrees.
+Some order pickers are in a climate-controlled environment, while others work in sub-freezing temperatures.

-Regardless of the order picker or forklift job, one thing is for certain: if you going to work as an order picker, you need an order picker license.
+Regardless of the order picker or forklift job, one thing is for certain: if your employees drive order picker trucks, they need an order picker license.
 That’s where CertifyMe can help.

 Order Picker Forklift Training Requirements

 To obtain an order picker license, you need to pass OSHA’s minimum safety training requirements, which fall under their Powered Industrial Truck safety guidelines.
-According to OSHA regulation 29 CFR 1910.178(l)(3)(ii), their overall safety rules for operating powered industrial trucks, many factors impact an order picker’s workplace setting, including:
+According to OSHA regulation 29 CFR 1910.178(l)(3)(ii), their overall safety rules for operating powered industrial trucks help improve order picker forklift safety.
+Many factors impact an order picker’s workplace setting, including:

 - Surface conditions – since many order pickers work in sub-zero conditions, workers must deal with occasional ice and other tricky (read: slippery) situations.